If you’ve found shared scooters useful or simply fun, then you might have contemplated buying your own.

 There have never been more excellent choices on the market.
 From ultra-compact to huge and high-speed, there’s a model for every rider and scenario.

-It’s worth buying an electric scooter to avoid frequent rental/sharing costs or to avoid car use.
+It’s worth buying an electric scooter to save money vs. rental/sharing costs or to avoid car use.
 They are also worth it as an e-bike alternative when budget or storage space are limited.
-However, electric scooter maintenance can be difficult, and dedicated repair shops are still uncommon.
+However, electric scooter maintenance can be tricky, and dedicated repair shops are still uncommon.
 You should also consider a monthly shared scooters pass or private rental in some cities.
 Still, a standard bicycle or adult kick scooter is more cost-effective for short or flat trips.

 There’s a balance of financial and practical considerations, plus the fact that you can buy much higher-quality scooters than you can rent.